 Almost everyone wants to travel more, but where to go and when?
 It’s such a pervasive question that the Smithsonian Institute wanted to get the bottom of it with a lecture, presented by none other than HoneyTrek!
-To prepare for our two-hour presentation, on 2018’s Must-See Destinations & Travel Skills, we cross-referenced the 500+ places we’ve visited against industry trends, world news, and our inner circle of globetrotters.
+To prepare for our two-hour presentation on the year’s Must-See Destinations & Travel Skills, we cross-referenced the 500+ places we’ve visited against industry trends, world news, and our inner circle of globetrotters.
 We organized the talk by month to help people explore at the ideal times for the best weather, cultural offerings, lowest prices, fewest tourists, and most incredible experiences.

-It was $45 a head to attend the lecture, but because we love you guys and genuinely want to help people make travel a bigger part of their lives, we’re creating this post with our picks for 2018’s best destinations by month, and our top tips and tips to make those ambitious travels a reality.
+It was $45 a head to attend the lecture, but because we love you guys and genuinely want to help people make travel a bigger part of their lives, we’re creating this post with our picks for the best destinations by month, and our top tips and tips to make those ambitious travels a reality.